pazfernando/liferay-6.2-jboss-eap-6.4.0-docker/README.md

 Of course the name *jboss-eap-liferay-6.4.0-6.2* could be different according your needs.

-This installation was made replacing the "ROOT context" as "the Liferay deployment context" so you can access to this portal with http://localhost:8085
+This installation was made replacing the "ROOT context" as "the Liferay deployment context" so you can access to this portal with [http://localhost:8085](http://localhost:8085/), _(please wait some secs until liferay was completed deployed :))_

-The console access is on `http://localhost:9995/` URL, with the following credentials:
+The console access is on [http://localhost:9995/](http://localhost:9995/) URL, with the following credentials:
 - User: admin
 - Password: welcome1!